followmyutopia/devextreme-documentation/concepts/05 Widgets/TabPanel/00 Overview.md

         });
     });

-Note that all data source items in the code above follow the [Default Item Template](/api-reference/10%20UI%20Widgets/dxTabPanel/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxTabPanel/Default_Item_Template/') pattern.
+Note that field names in these data source items are [conventional](/Documentation/ApiReference/UI_Widgets/TabPanel/Configuration/items/).
 This provides a default appearance for tabs and views; that is, **title** goes to the tab, and **text** goes to the view.
-But more often, the data source object structure does not follow this pattern.
+But more often, data source objects have fields with different names.
 For correct rendering in these cases, specify a [custom template](/concepts/05%20Widgets/TabPanel/05%20Customize%20Item%20Appearance.md '/Documentation/Guide/Widgets/TabPanel/Customize_Item_Appearance').

 #####See Also#####
 #include common-link-configurewidget